jarrenpatao/Project-One/README.md

 # Project-One
 first class group assignment

+# Synopsis

+An app that uses a dialogflow-based chatbot to understand what a user is asking in terms of movies, and then show the movie terms requested using movie posters, plots, and trailers.

+# Motivation

+We wanted an app that would find movie info and trailers all-in-one without having to go to specific imdb pages or youtube and typing in searches for the trailers.
+Originally we wanted to include user location and find movies playing nearby, but the movieGlu api stopped working.

+# Code

+We used Javascript, Jquery, materialize bootstrap, firebase, as well as tmdb (The Movie Database) apis and dialogflow apis.

 # README.md

 Rupert, welcomes you!
 Please type a general greeting to queue Rupert response.